Lost, Delayed and Damaged Luggage - Tips You Need to Know Before You Fly

-You have either seen it or heard about this gut wrenching issue.
-Your airplane arrives at your final destination - you walk down to baggage claim - and stand at the a baggage carousel for what seems like eternity.
-You watch everyone else s bags come down the conveyor belt - with all of the bags being picked up by their owners - the the carousel comes to an abrupt stop.
-You stand their staring at the empty baggage carousel when your head starts filling with bad thought about what happened with your luggage.
-Then the final thought enters your mind - what should I do next and who's responsible?
+You have either seen it or heard about this gut wrenching experience.
+Your airplane arrives at your final destination - you walk down to baggage claim - and stand at the baggage carousel for what seems like eternity.
+You watch everyone else's bags come down the conveyor belt.
+Then the carousel comes to an abrupt stop.
+You stand there staring at the empty baggage carousel when your head starts filling with panic about what happened to your luggage.
+Then the most important thought enters your mind - what should I do next and who's responsible?

 Interesting statistics about luggage problems with the airlines, last year air travel increased about 5% among air travelers but complaints about baggage doubled.
 Roughly the airline industry mishandled about 6 out of every 1000 bags.
 That's not too bad, unless the bag that is lost belongs to you.
 The airlines have a higher stake now more than ever to insure your luggage gets to you.
 The amount the airline has to pay you for your lost luggage has increased over the years, which has resulted in airlines struggling to find a better way to move and track luggage, but they still have to deal the majority of the time with an outdated system.

 The manner in which airlines move and track luggage has stayed the same for the last ten years or so.
 Except for a few airports that have placed electronic scanners throughout the baggage process, most airlines have no way to tell where your luggage is.
-Maybe someday the airlines will be able to track luggage the way FedEx and UPS track packages.
-Call them up and they can tell you exactly where your package is.
-What is on the horizon for the tracking of luggage is a new sophisticated system that would tag bags with a radio transmitter that would allow the tracking of bags just like FedEx.
+What is on the horizon for the tracking of luggage is a new sophisticated system that tags bags with a radio transmitter that would allow the tracking of bags just like FedEx tracks a package.
 United Airlines has taken the first step in deploying more than 600 hand held scanners to track luggage.
-But until this technology is made available or other improvements are made in the luggage system, travelers must understand the process in which a bag is handled so they can take the necessary precautions to insure their bags’ safe arrival.
+But until this technology is wide spread or other improvements are made in the luggage system, travelers must understand the process in which a bag is handled so they can take the necessary precautions to insure their bags’ safe arrival.

 Four Most Common Reasons Why Luggage is Lost

-The Travelerforgets to pick up their luggage upon landing You would be surprised how often this happens - and for a variety of reasons such as, distracted by an urgent text upon landing at home, late for a meeting and the traveler heads straight for a taxi.
+The TravelerForgets to Pick Up Their Luggage Upon Landing You would be surprised how often travelers forget to claim their baggage.
+It happens for a variety of reasons such as being distracted by an urgent text upon landing at home, late for a meeting and the traveler heads straight for a taxi.

-The check-in attendant types in the wrong destination code When you hand over your luggage, the bag-check attendant accidentally inputs the wrong destination code.
+The Check-in Attendant Types in the Wrong Destination Code The bag-check attendant accidentally inputs the wrong destination code.
 So off you go to LGA—while your bag heads to LAX.

-Your bag is loaded onto the wrong plane You check your bag and, moments after it rides out of view on the conveyor belt, human error steps in: An employee places it on the wrong baggage cart, and, as a result, it gets loaded onto the wrong plane.
+Your Bag is Loaded Onto the Wrong Plane Human error steps in: An employee places it on the wrong baggage cart and, as a result, it gets loaded onto the wrong plane.

 If your suitcase arrives smashed or torn, the airline will usually pay for repairs.
 If it can't be fixed, they will negotiate a settlement to pay you its depreciated value.
 The same holds true for belongings packed inside.
 Airlines may decline to pay for damage caused by the fragile nature of the broken item or inadequate packing, rather than the airline's rough handling.
 Carriers may also refuse to give you money for your damaged items inside the bag when there's no evidence of external damage to the suitcase.
 But airlines generally don't disclaim liability for fragile merchandise packed in its original factory sealed carton, a cardboard mailing tube, or other container designed for shipping and packed with protective padding material.
 When you check in, airline personnel should let you know if they think your suitcase or package may not survive the trip intact.
 Before accepting a questionable item, they will ask you to sign a statement in which you agree to check it at your own risk.
 But even if you do sign this form, the airline might be liable for damage if it is caused by its own negligence shown by external injury to the suitcase or package.